 For any regulatory regime to be effective, the Great Lakes and the St. Lawrence Seaway must be treated as a single system.
-The only way to ensure consistent ballast discharge regulations across the Great Lakes Seaway System is to have strong federally mandated standards managed by unified federal agency coordination between Canada and the U.S. in partnership and consultation with the States and Provinces.
+The only way to ensure consistent ballast discharge regulations across the Great Lakes Seaway system is to have strong federally mandated standards managed by unified federal agency coordination between Canada and the U.S. in partnership and consultation with the States and Provinces.
 These partnerships will help minimize the creation of a patchwork of inconsistent regulations, which would have a negative impact on vessel compliance and operation.
-Even worse, inconsistent regulations would effectively deter vessels from transiting or completing loading/unloading operations in some state waters.
-The current high effectiveness of ballast water exchange, the BWWG's aggressive enforcement of current regulations, the high industry compliance rate, and the new federal ballast water discharge standard should be seen as minimizing the urgency for state involvement in ballast water regulation.
+The current high effectiveness of ballast water exchange, the BWWG's detailed prescreening efforts to support aggressive enforcement of current regulations, the high industry compliance rate, and the new federal ballast water discharge standard are an effective means of managing ballast on the Great Lakes Seaway system.